wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

 ## Step 1: Create the service resources

-To create the service resources:
+To create the API resource via which the service is invoked, follow these steps.

 1. Access the Choreo Console via [https://console.choreo.dev/](https://console.choreo.dev/).